PaulGoldschmidt/shardb2/USAGE.md

 - sleepREM (Int) - REM sleep time in minutes
 - recordedAt (Date) - When this record was created

-**WeeklyAnalytics**: Weekly aggregated health metrics with the same data points as DailyAnalytics:
+**WeeklyAnalytics**: Weekly aggregated health metrics with the same data points as DailyAnalytics
 - id (Int) - Auto-incrementing identifier
 - startDate (Date) - Start of the week
 - endDate (Date) - End of the week
 - All the same health metrics as DailyAnalytics
 - recordedAt (Date) - When this record was created

-**MonthlyAnalytics**: Monthly aggregated health metrics:
+**MonthlyAnalytics**: Monthly aggregated health metrics
 - id (Int) - Auto-incrementing identifier
 - year (Int) - The year this data represents
 - month (Int) - The month (1-12) this data represents